otrv4/otrv4/otrv4.md

 If the message is version 4 and version 4 is not allowed, ignore this message.

 If the state is `START`:

   * Validate the Pre-key message.
   * If validation fails, ignore the message.
   * If validation succeeds:
       * send a DRE-Auth message
       * transition to the `ENCRYPTED_MESSAGES` state.

 If the state is `DAKE_IN_PROGRESS`:

 This indicates that both you and the other participant have sent Pre-key messages to each other.
 This can happen if they send you a Pre-key message before receiving yours.

 To agree on a Pre-key message to use for this conversation:

-    * Compare the `X` (as a 56-byte unsigned big-endian value) you sent in your Pre-key with the value from the message you received.
+  * Compare the `X` (as a 56-byte unsigned big-endian value) you sent in you Pre-key with the value from the message you received.
   * If yours is the lower hash value, ignore the received Pre-key message.

   * Otherwise:
     * Forget your old `X` value that you sent earlier.
     * Validate the pre-key message.
     * If validation succeeds:
       * Send a DRE-Auth message.
       * Transition to the `ENCRYPTED_MESSAGES` state.

 To validate the Pre-key message, you should:

   * Verify that the user profile signature is valid.
   * Verify that the user profile is not expired.
   * Verify that the point `Y` received is on curve 448.
   * Verify that the DH public key `B` is from the correct group.

 #### Sending a DRE-Auth message